rrumale/machine-learning-live-labs/oml-services/loading-onnx-model-and-using-with-rest-services/loading-onnx-model-and-using-with-rest-services.md

 The next step is to score a customer.

-## Task: 4: Score a customer using ONNX Neural Network Model.
+## Task: 4: Score a customer using ONNX Neural Network Model

 In this step we are going to score Fran Hobbs against our Neural Network imported model.